abaisero/watchfox/README.md

 `example-move-tts.py` contains a demo that employs TTS to verbalize the moves obtained by the server-sent-event stream.
-Before running it, you must first generate the audio files by running `make-audio.py` (this will take a few minutes).
+Before running it, you must first generate the audio files by running `make-audio-fox.py` or `make-audio-ogs.py` depending on which coordinate system you want to use (this will take a few minutes).